AdarshDsGit/WEBCRAWALER/README.md

-# opinapp

-Iam choosing the 3rd assingment web crawler becuase it alings well with the rules and objectives stated in all 4 assingements code quality time taken to submit codes response time

-● Create a web crawler using python that is able to scrape first 10,000 results for the following google search input - site:youtube.com openinapp.co
+● A web crawler using python that is able to scrape first 10,000 results for the following google search input -
 ● Collect all the given YouTube links of the above search link.
 ● Give the results in the JSON/CSV format.